YARC-Official/docs/songs/Setlist.md

 ## 🌊 Mini-Wave 0
 An exclusive early sneak peek into our biggest chart launch to date, featuring some of the best songs you've never heard of!
+(This pack was released on April Fool's Day, and is presented as if it were the first wave of the YARG Mania event, despite being a YARN pack.)
 | Track | Artist | Album | Genre | Year | Charter | Guitar | Bass | Drums | Keys | Vocals | Release | Link |
 | :-- | :-- | :-- | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: | :--: |
 | Abomination | The Final Event | Single | Metal | 2025 | Keagan Dunn | ⚪⚪⚪⚪⚫ | No Part | ⚪⚪⚪⚪⚪ | No Part | ⚪⚫⚫⚫⚫ | 4/1/2025 | [▶&nbsp;YouTube](https://youtu.be/nJj_T8b94_Q) |